MaddRussian/keigo-quiz/README.md

 ## 🎨 Features in Detail

 ### Quiz Questions Cover:
-- Polite forms of common verbs
+- **Proper keigo forms** (not just basic ます forms)
-- Business vocabulary and expressions
+- **Humble language** (謙譲語) for self-deprecating expressions
-- Humble and honorific language
+- **Honorific language** (尊敬語) for elevating others
+- **Context-specific expressions** for different professional situations
-- Cultural context and usage
+- **Cultural context** and appropriate usage
-- Common keigo phrases and their meanings
+- **Advanced polite expressions** used in formal settings

 ### User Experience:
-- Clean, intuitive interface
+- Clean, intuitive interface with category selection
-- Smooth transitions between questions
+- Smooth transitions between questions and screens
-- Visual feedback for answers
+- Visual feedback for answers with color coding
-- Progress indication
+- Progress indication with animated progress bar
-- Final score with encouraging messages
+- Final score with encouraging messages in English and Japanese
+- Easy navigation between categories and screens

 ## 🛠️ Technologies Used